Hal-Zhaodong-Yang/ROSProjects/README.md

 # TurtleBotProjects
-This are ROS projects about TurtleBot Burger, which include image recoginition using template matching and knn, object following, obstacle avoiding, and navigation
+This are ROS projects about TurtleBot Burger, which include image recoginition using template matching and knn, object following, obstacle avoiding, and navigation.

 Completed by me and another teammate.